GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 - Phi-3 Mini (3.8B): 276W average (268W-289W range)

 The 70B model only consumed 11% more power than the 8B model despite being nearly 9x larger.
 Why?
-The quantized 70B model I ran (Q4_K_M quantization) fit entirely in VRAM but required less computational intensity per token than the full-precision 8B model.
-Memory bandwidth became the bottleneck, not raw compute.
+The quantized 70B model I ran (Q4_K_M quantization with CPU offloading) required less GPU computational intensity per token than the full-precision 8B model because most inference work happened in system RAM.
+Memory bandwidth between CPU and GPU became the bottleneck, not raw GPU compute.

 However, the catch is that the 70B model generated tokens at only 4.2 tokens/second compared to 18.7 tokens/second for the 8B model.
 When I calculated efficiency as tokens generated per watt-hour: